 Beer and Massages?

 Japanese ranchers are known to give their animals beer to keep their appetite strong during the hot months.
-They are also often massaged and brushed with sake to reduce stress and improve the coat, because happy animals are thought to be the best tasting.
-American ranchers might not break out the beer and massages, but every rancher I’ve ever met agrees about the happiness of their herds and treat their animals with the utmost kindness and respect.
+These cattle are also often massaged and brushed with sake to reduce stress and improve the coat, because happy animals are thought to be the best tasting.
+American ranchers might not break out the beer and massages, however every rancher I’ve ever met agrees about the happiness of their herds and treat their animals with the utmost kindness and respect.

 American Kobe-style Wagyu Beef